hamidb80/iterrr/readme.md

 ## is it a replacement for `itertools`?
 not really, you can use them both together.
 `itertools` has lots of useful utilities.

+## wanna contribute?
+here are some suggestion:

+1. add benchmark
+  * `std/sequtils` vs `iterrr`
+  * compare to other languages like Rust, Go, Haskell, ...
+2. suggest a solution to support converting to procedure